Syria–Turkey relations: Timeline of border clashes

 On 18 June, based on information provided by a Euro-Med Monitor team, Turkish border guards have killed eleven Syrians, including four children and two women, while they were trying to cross the Turkish-Syrian border by opening the fire directly on them once they reached Syria's Idlib province.
 The Turkish government claimed that the authorities meant to kill smugglers and terrorists, not civilians, in search of protecting their borders.
 Some eyewitness testimonies from refugee families confirmed to the Euro-Med Monitor team that all the ones who were killed by the Turkish guards were civilians.

 Most of the deaths, reached to the borders, ran away from ISIS control before they got and hid in the northern Aleppo countryside for 15 days.
 Testimonies collected by the Euro-Med Monitor team said that a smuggler helped the victims get to Syria's Idlib province.
 The victims were deceived by the smuggler when he told them that the Turkish borders are safe and gave them the legal permission to cross the borders.
 Turkish border guards have killed 60 Syrians before as they were trying to cross the border.

 On 24 August 2016, Turkey and Turkish backed rebels attacked ISIS positions across the border, from Jarabulus west to Al-Rai, taking a series of towns and taking a hold of a strip 5 to 20 km deep.
 Turkey called this operation Euphrates Shield.

 In recordings released in 2014, Turkish intelligence chief Hakan Fidan suggests that rockets should be fired from Syria into Turkey to justify military action in retaliation.

 In 2020, following the Balyun airstrikes, Turkey initiated Operation Spring Shield against the Syrian army.

+In the aftermath of Syrians attack on Turkish troops, Turkey closed its main border crossings into northwest Syria in July 2024.

-Rapprochement
+Rapprochement plan not achieved

 In October 2021, Turkish Foreign Minister Mevlüt Çavuşoğlu met with Syrian Foreign Minister Faisal Mekdad at the Non-Aligned Movement summit, and relations between the two countries' intelligence agencies were resumed.
 Cavusoglu publicly announced this in August 2022 and called for reconciliation between the Syrian government and the opposition.

 The official newspaper Türkiye published 5 conditions set by the Syrian government to resume diplomatic relations, as follows: